nixtrom/nixtrom/README.md

 - 👨‍💻 All of my projects are available at [www.techienik.me/projects](www.techienik.me/projects)

-- 📝 I regularly write articles on [Advancement in Robotics](Advancement in Robotics)

 - 💬 Ask me about **QML,JavaScript ,IoT Projects**

 - 📫 How to reach me **niket.chandil@gmail.com**